Everyone will flip over this moist, delicious buttermilk cake. My friends call it “crack”. No one has to know how EASY

-Sprinkle the flour, baking soda and salt evenly over the top and still until well combined.
+Sprinkle the flour, baking soda and salt evenly over the top and stir until well combined.

 Bake the cake for 30 minutes or until a toothpick inserted in the center comes out clean and/or the cake springs back when lightly touched in the center.

 During the last 10 minutes of baking time, prepare the topping.
 Stir the butter and the sugar together.
 Add the milk, pecans, and salt.
 The glaze will be thick, but pourable.

 After the cake has baked for 30 minutes, pour the topping over the cake and return it to the oven for another 10 minutes (for a total baking time of 40 minutes).
 Remove cake from the oven and allow to cool for 20 minutes in the pan.
 Sprinkle lightly with flaky sea salt, if desired and serve warm or at room temperature.
 Topping will firm up as the cake cools.

 Cake can be served in the pan or on a serving platter or cake stand.
 To serve on a platter, invert cake onto a dinner-size plate then invert again so that topping is up.